UDN

 PixelDepth

-PixelDepth nodes output the depth of the pixel currently being rendered.
+The PixelDepth expression outputs the depth, or distance from the camera, of the pixel currently being rendered.
 For details on using the value, consult DestDepth.

 Power

-The Power node takes two inputs, Base and Exp.
-The output is Base raised to the Exp power -- in other words, Base multiplied by itself Exp times.
+The Power expression takes two inputs, raises Base to the Exp power, and outputs the result; in other words, Base multiplied by itself Exp times.

 Examples: Power of Base 0.5, Exp 2.0 is 0.25;